 Insomnia is a condition that prevents you from falling asleep or staying asleep.
 The resulting sleep loss can be significant and affect your entire day.
-The experienced team at The University of Vermont Medical Center's comprehensive Sleep Center is specially trained to diagnosis and treat your insomnia so you can sleep again.
+The experienced team at The University of Vermont Medical Center's comprehensive Sleep Center is specially trained to diagnose and treat your insomnia so you can sleep again.

 Insomnia: What You Need to Know

-Our multidisciplinary team includes sleep medicine-certified physicians and skilled technicians, along with physicians specially trained in neurology, pulmonary disease, otolaryngology (ear, nose and throat, or ENT), mental health and pediatrics.
+Our multidisciplinary team includes sleep medicine-certified physicians and skilled technicians, along with physicians specially trained in neurology, pulmonary disease, otolaryngology (ear, nose, and throat, or ENT), mental health and pediatrics.
 Our team approach ensures that you receive the most comprehensive care possible for your insomnia.

 The UVM Medical Center doctors tailor a course of treatment specifically for you.
-Your treatment will depend on a number of factors, including the nature of your insomnia, the possible causes and your general health.
+Your treatment will depend on a number of factors, including the nature of your insomnia, the possible causes, and your general health.

 Experienced, Trusted Expertise